Home Top Vancouver Attractions Vancouver’s Science World

 Galleries at Science World

 Vancouver’s Science World has had a number of new features added over the last few years.
 This makes it extra interesting for people who’ve visited the place in the past.
-In the spring of 2017, for example, they opened the re-imagined BodyWorks Gallery, which at the time made the exhibit more up-to-date with new and refurbished exhibits.
+In the spring of 2017, for example, the attraction opened the re-imagined BodyWorks Gallery, which at the time made the exhibit more up-to-date with new and refurbished exhibits.

-Science World also opened a new and very popular exhibit for children ages 0 to 5 called the Wonder Gallery.
+Science World also recently opened a new and very popular exhibit for children ages 0 to 5 called the Wonder Gallery.
 It’s a 3,300 square-foot attraction where infants, toddlers, preschoolers and their adult caregivers can explore, experiment and learn through play.

 In the Wonder Gallery there are six activity zones.
 In the Experiment area children can ask questions and search for answers.
 They can also conduct mini laboratory-style experiments and play in the Wonder Wheels vehicle of science.